timm/shortr/etc/src/docs/design.md

 of AI's effectiveness, -- and that encouraging the exclusive development of XAI may limit the functionality of AI more broadly.

 In reply to the last para, I offer my own experience where the trade-off was not "explanation or performance".
-Rather, by exploring concepts of XAI I an actually make the while system better, faster, easier to understand.
-For example. here I offer explaninable semi-supervised multi-objective optimization XAI (from N items, find and explain the best ones, using just log(N) evals).
-This works as follows.
+Rather, by exploring concepts of XAI I can actually make the while system better, faster, easier to understand.
+For example. here I offer explaninable semi-supervised multi-objective optimization XAI, in just a few hundreds lines of code:
 - PASS1 (guess): eval two distant items on multi-objective criteria.
        Prune everything nearest the worst one.
 Recurse on rest.
 - PASS2 (guess again): do it again, using better items from first pass.
 - PASS3 (explain): recursively discretize attributes on how well they distinguish the best and worst items (seen in second pass).

+This means, from N items, I can find and explain the best ones, using just log(N) evals.
+And then I can report (using a decision tree) what are the key factors that select for those better examples.